velmurugan-balasubramanian/codelabs-temp/content/interface-methods/interface-methods.md

 An Interface method can be used to,

-- Display user interface elements in the parent window like
+* Display user interface elements in the parent window like
   - Display a modal on the window, to provide extra real estate to the app.
   - Display a notification on the window
-- Manipulate the existing UI elements like
+* Manipulate the existing UI elements like
   - Show or Hide an interface element
   - Set/modify values to the field in the User Interface element like text value in reply editor or cc fiels in the text editor.

+The interface method can be classified into two major categories,

+* Global Interface methods
+	- These interfaces methods are available in all app locations
+* App location specific Interface methods
+	- These interface methods, like the name suggests are specific to its placeholders.

+Positive
+: The interface methods varies based on the products and the app location, refer to the [documentation](https://developer.freshdesk.com/v2/docs/interface-methods/) to learn about the list of all avilable Interface methods and understand their functionality.

+## Get Started

+### What we'll build today

+In this tutorial we are going to build an app that explores a list of commonly used interface methods.
 ### Prerequisties

 - Freshdesk trial account